awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 5. Go back to the Dashboard, refresh the webpage, you should be able to see the Save As button at the upper right.
 6. Click Save as button, enter a name for the analysis, and click SAVE, now you should be able to see a new analysis in the Analyzes, with which now you can edit and publish a new dashboard.

+### How can I speed up the display of reports?
+You can accelerate report display by converting QuickSight datasets to SPICE mode.
+Here are the steps to do this:

+1. Purchase SPICE capacity through the QuickSight console.
+The required capacity depends on your data volume; it is recommended to start with 50GB and enable the auto-purchase option.
+2. Open solution console, select target project and click the pipeline status on the pipeline details page and then clicking the Reporting link in the opened window.
+3. Click the "Update" button and select the "Use current template" option.
+4. Find the "Enable QuickSight SPICE Import Mode" parameter and change its value to "yes".
+Keep other options unchanged.
+5. Click next to complete the stack update.
+Once the update is complete, you can start using it.

+**Notes:**
+1. Enabling SPICE incurs charges based on the amount of space used.
+The pricing details can be found in the QuickSight console.
+If the report usage is high, enabling SPICE will reduce the access load on the Redshift database, which in turn may increase data latency.
+2. By default, the solution refreshes data to SPICE using an incremental update method.
+The refresh process starts at 6 AM daily.
+You can manually change the update schedule in QuickSight.

 ## SDK

 ### Can I use other SDK to send data to the pipeline created by this solution